More about: Barcelona Museum Pass

 How it works and where to buy the Barcelona Museum Pass

-Validity and conditions of use
+Validity and Terms of Use

-When is the best time to buy the Barcelona Museum Pass?
+When is the best time to buy the Barcelona Museum Pass

 Other tourist passes in the city of Barcelona

-Barcelona Card tourist card
+Barcelona Card

-- Discounted attractions: Some attractions with discounted admission prices include Gaudí's La Pedrera, Spotify Camp Nou, and the Palau de la Música Catalana.
+- Discounted attractions: Some attractions with discounted admission prices include Gaudí’s La Pedrera, the Spotify Camp Nou, and the Palau de la Música Catalana.

 Barcelona Pass